fbholai/fbholai/README.md

 ## Hi there 👋

-## I am Fardeen a enthousiastic techie
+## I am Fardeen a enthousiastic techie with a "automate everything mindset"

 - 🔭 I’m currently working on Devops/Platform Engineering
 - 🌱 I’m currently learning DevOps and Platform Engineering